 According to the legend, this place is considered to be the Greek mythological site of Scheria, the last place that Odysseus visited before making it back home.
 The area can easily be visited in the afternoon, so it’s also a possibility to combine some hours in Paleokastritsa with a morning spent in the Old Town.
 This tour combines both activities offering great value for money!

-When you visit Paleokastritsa, don’t forget to climb all the way up to the Paleokastritsa Monastery from where you can enjoy the magnificent views of the beach and taste a delicious extra virgin olive oil produced by the monks.
+When you visit Paleokastritsa, don’t forget to climb up to the Paleokastritsa Monastery from where you can enjoy the magnificent views of the beach and taste a delicious extra virgin olive oil produced by the monks.

 One of the most famous beaches in Corfu is the popular Sidari, home of the beautiful and romantic Canal d’Amour.